 Honeyboat Delicata Squash

 Delightfully delicious!
-Honeyboat is a high yielding great for storage Delicata.
-The 6-7” fruit cures from yellow to a tan colour.
-Remove seeds, quarter pieces, toss in oil and roast for a sweet tasting, French fry alternative!
-Matures in 100 days.
-Approx. 20-25 seeds/pkg.
+Honeyboat is a delicious high yielding, great storage delicata.
+The 6-7" fruit cures from yellow to a candy, tan colour.
+Remove seeds, quarter pieces, toss in oil, and roast, for a sweet tasting, french fry alternative!
+Matures in 95-105 days.
+Approx. 20 seeds/pkg.

 Plant after all danger of frost has past or when the soil has warmed to 21-27 degrees C as seed will not germinate in cool soil.
 Can be started indoors 3-4 weeks ahead of last frost date.
 Sow 1 seed into jiffy pots, and transplant out after all risk of frost has passed.
 For early direct plantings, use floating row covers to raise soil temperature, increase early growth and protect tender plants from wind injury.
 Sow summer squash 1 inch deep, 6 inches apart, thinning to 12 inches apart in rows 36-48 inches apart.
 Sow winter or vining squash similarly, using a spacing of 24-36 inches between plants with 48-60 inches row spacing.

 Full sun and soil pH of 5.5-6.5.
 Moderate feeders; mix plenty of organic matter into soil as squash prefers a rich loamy soil of good fertility and moisture retention.
 Even and sufficient soil moisture is essential.
 Benefits from mild feedings with a fertilizer high in phosphorous to initiate fruit formation.